 There are many different degrees, credentials, and qualifications within the nutrition field.
 Some are regulated and protected, and others are not.
-For this reason, the range of training that someone using the term “nutritionist” has had can vary wildly, from being self-taught, to a 40-hour course, to hundreds or even thousands of hours of academic and clinical education and experience.
+For this reason, the range of training for someone using the term “nutritionist” can vary wildly, from being self-taught, to a 40-hour course, to hundreds or even thousands of hours of academic and clinical education and experience.

 It is beyond the scope of this article to explain all the different career paths that a nutrition professional might pursue, but if you’d like to learn more I’d suggest the following two resources:

 - Description of Nutrition Professional Degrees/Credentials on the American Nutrition Association website

 - What Is The Difference Between A Nutritionist And A Dietitian?

 Should Health Coaches Interpret Blood Tests?